mbund/blog/src/content/blog/homelab.md

 All of these fancy ingress options and observability hooks should be handled automatically.
 I want to, with a single easy-to-read configuration file checked into git, be able to:

-- Edit (and add) relavent DNS records
+- Edit (and add) relevant DNS records
 - Provision SSL certificates (if http)
 - Expose the service to the public internet, or to my internal VPN
 - Preserve IP address all the way to the service (no internal `10.0.0.0/16` addresses showing up in logs)